steadicat/react-rebound/README.md

 ### Text

-**Warning**: animating text properties can cause performance issues and jittery animations.
-Consider using scale transforms instead.
+**Warning**: animating text properties can create slow and jittery animations.
+Consider using scale and translate transforms instead.

 - **fontSize**: number in px
 - **lineHeight**: number in px